owenelisa/owenelisa.github.io/about.md

 ### 💘 Things I could never live without

-- **companionship**. feeling completely comfortable as myself around you.
+- **companionship**. feeling completely comfortable as myself around you
-- **acceptance**. sharing a similar sense of humor. no fear of harsh judgements.
+- **acceptance**. sharing a similar sense of humor. no fear of harsh judgements
-- **affirmation**. words and actions that show me that you truly give a damn about me.
+- **affirmation**. words and actions that show me that you truly give a damn about me
-- **affection**. a lot. except when i want to be alone.
+- **affection**. a lot. except when i want to be alone
-- **solitude**. i still need space sometimes just don't be far away.
+- **solitude**. i still need space sometimes just don't be far away

 ### 💼 What I’m doing with my life

 - software engineer
 - learning languages [duolingo](https://www.duolingo.com/radsectors)
-- i collect some things. not like a crazy completionist collector. more of a stingy and selective one. mostly video game-related stuff and comic books.
+- i collect some things. not like a crazy completionist collector. more of a stingy and selective one. mostly video game-related stuff and comic books
 - still trying to figure out how to be an adult

 ### 💯 I’m really good at

 - **flirting** ask my friends
-- **computers** y’know how “Donatello does machines?” well, Owen does computers.
+- **computers** y’know how “Donatello does machines?” well, Owen does computers
-- **humor** laughing at my own jokes. talking to myself. coming up with obscure wordplay jokes that i can’t actually use because they take more time to explain than to deliver.
+- **humor** laughing at my own jokes. talking to myself. coming up with obscure wordplay jokes that i can’t actually use because they take more time to explain than to deliver

 ### 🤔 I spend a lot of time thinking about…

-- trans rights, workers rights
+- trans rights, workers rights, human rights
 - mental health
 - what i can do to enjoy life more and get more out of it?
 - what language should i study next?